 The next time you go to use your debit card you might want to think twice.
 Regulators are currently worrying over the new wave of cybercriminals.
 In an article by E. Scott Reckard in the Los Angeles Times, Reckard writes that “regulators are warning bankers that hackers have succeeded in changing the controls on automated teller machines to enable thieves to make nearly unlimited withdrawals using fraudulent debit, prepaid, and ATM cards.”

 The scheme for the hackers has so far been to schedule these withdrawals around the holidays and weekends.
 During these times, ATMs are loaded with extra cash in order to handle the expected additional withdrawals.
 In addition, hackers are aware that monitoring of the banks lessens at these points allowing more time for them to carry out their schemes.

-According to experts, it is the small and medium-size banks that are the most vulnerable.
-It is wise to reconsider using your debit or ATM cards; it might be better to use a credit card since they are better-protected.
+According to experts, it is the small and medium-sized banks that are the most vulnerable.
+It is wise to reconsider using your debit or ATM cards; it might be better to use a credit card since they are better protected.
 Even though bank customers are protected by federal deposit insurance, it can still be a major inconvenience if your data is stolen and your accounts drained.